Essay on Dashain 300 Words

 On this day, a mixture of rice, yogurt, and vermilion is prepared.
 This preparation is known as “Tika.”
 Often, Dashain Tika weather is different every year.

 The elderly place this tika and jam planted in Ghatasthapana on younger relatives’ forehead to bless them abundantly in the coming years.
 Red also symbolizes the blood that holds the family together.
-The elders give “Dakshina” or a small amount of money and the blessing to the younger relatives.
+The elders give “Dakshina” or a small amount of money and a blessing to the younger relatives.

 This is observed for five days until the full moon.
 During this time, families and families come to exchange gifts and greetings.
 This ritual of taking Tika from all older relatives (even from distant relatives) contributes significantly to community relations renewal.
 This is one of the reasons why the festival is celebrated with such enthusiasm and enthusiasm.

 Day 15: Kojagrat Purnima

 On the last day of the festival, the full moon day is called ‘Kojagrat’ Purnima.
 The literal meaning of Kojagrat is “who is awake.”
 On this day, the goddess Laxmi is worshiped, who is considered the goddess of wealth.

 Animal sacrifices are often the norm at this time, as the festival recalls the mythical bloody battles between “divine” and “demonic” powers.
 Proponents of animal sacrifice interpret this sacrifice as the symbolic sacrifice of our animal qualities.